Mrigank11/embetacloud/README.md

 - Realtime information update
 - Support for **torrents**
 - Can upload complete folders to Google Drive with click of a button
+- Zip and download torrents
+- Zip and upload torrents to Drive

 # Usage
 First clone the repo and install dependencies: